Kilgeever Abbey: Holy well and pilgrimage

 The well is named Toberrendoney an anglicised version of Tober Rí an Dhomhnaig (Our Lord's Well of the Sabbath) on the six-inch Ordnance Survey Cassini map (1821-1841).
 There is an annual pilgrimage or pattern performed at the site on the 15 August.
 The pattern was part of a larger pilgrimage to Croagh Patrick and Caher Island.
 Rounds of the holy well are completed by pilgrims, there is a plaque in-situ explaining the devotional practice adhered to each year.

 Traditionally the pilgrimage took place on the 15 July, as recorded on the Ordnance Survey letters of 1838, which was the pattern day.
 By the time the Irish Tourist Association completed its survey in the 1940s the pilgrimage was changed to the 15 August until the 8 September.
 The site is also visited on Reek Sunday which is the last Sunday in July, when the annual pilgrimage to Croagh Patrick takes place.

 As part of the pattern pilgrims incise a cross into a rock.
-A cross is also incised on the nineteenth century head stone of the MacEvilly family grave.
+A cross is also incised on the nineteenth century headstone of the MacEvilly family grave.

 Before leaving the site pilgrims pray for Henry Murphy who had a cross erected over the holy well.